github/developer.github.com/content/changes/2014-12-08-organization-permissions-api-preview.md

 If you [authenticate via username and password][username-password-authn], you are not affected by this change.

 If your app only needs to fetch the user's public organization memberships, you should use the [List user organizations][list-user-organizations] API instead.
-Since that API only returns public information, it does does not require any scopes.
+Since that API only returns public information, it does not require any scopes.

 ## Preview period